 The Health and Social Care Alliance Scotland (the ALLIANCE) is the national third sector intermediary for health and social care.
 With a growing membership of over 3,500, the ALLIANCE deliver diverse and complex programmes of activity with people and organisations, to improve the wellbeing of people and communities across Scotland and towards a vision where everyone has a strong voice and enjoys their right to live well with dignity and respect.

-Matter of Focus are supporting the ALLIANCE to take an organisation-wide and programme-level approach to impact measurement and evaluation across these diverse work streams aligned to their strategic plan, with a focus on capacity building and learning.
+Matter of Focus is supporting the ALLIANCE to take an organisation-wide and programme-level approach to impact measurement and evaluation across these diverse work streams aligned to their strategic plan, with a focus on capacity building and learning.

 Clackmannanshire and Stirling Health and Social Care Partnership used OutNav to evaluate the implementation of Neighbourhood Care in Stirling.
 The team started working with Matter of Focus to map their outcomes in 2018 and continued to report on their outcomes with OutNav.